LDiabo/Test1/TechReport6Markdown.md

 Ford was quoted saying “Yes, Starlink is done,”“Are we surprised that they’re not seeing eye-to-eye?
 I predicted that as soon as that marriage happened.
 I thought that there would be a divorce real quick.”

-## The Full Article can be found in the link below
+## The full article can be found in the link below

 https://www.pcmag.com/news/starlink-deal-in-canada-still-dead-despite-musks-breakup-with-trump